ttadano/alamode_tutorial/slide_en.md

 }
 </style>

-# 提供するファイル
+# Provided Files

-今回提供するデータは以下の条件で計算したもの。
+The data provided this time was calculated under the following conditions.

-- VASPコードを利用、PBEsol汎関数、ENCUT=550 eV
+- Using VASP code, PBEsol functional, ENCUT=550 eV
-- 2x2x2スーパーセル (40原子)
+- 2x2x2 supercell (40 atoms)
-- 元論文はT.
-Tadano and S. Tsuneyuki, Phys.
+- Original papers are T. Tadano and S. Tsuneyuki, Phys.
 Rev. B 92, 054301 (2015); J. Phys.
 Soc.
 Jpn.
 87, 041015 (2018).

-提供するデータは下記の通り
+The provided data is as follows:

-- `data/DFSET_harmonic`: 調和IFC用の学習データ
+- `data/DFSET_harmonic`: Training data for harmonic IFC
-- `data/DFSET_AIMD+random`: 非調和IFC用の学習データ。今回は使わない予定。
+- `data/DFSET_AIMD+random`: Training data for anharmonic IFC.
+This will not be used this time.
-- `ref/STO_anharm.xml.bz2`: 上の学習データを使って計算した非調和IFC。LASSOを使って推定した。今回はこちらをコピーして進める。
+- `ref/STO_anharm.xml.bz2`: Anharmonic IFC calculated using the above training data.
+Estimated using LASSO.
+We will copy this to proceed.

 ---